ryanmcgrath/1.1.1.1-macOS/readme.md

+# Update Aug 25, 2020
+_[CloudFlare now has a beta of their macOS (and Windows) specific 1.1.1.1 app!](https://1.1.1.1/beta/) I encourage you to go try that instead of tinkering with this.
+I'll leave the code up in case it's helpful for anyone, but will be archiving the repository immediately.
+Thanks for the interest!_

 # 1.1.1.1 on macOS
 [CloudFlare has a cool app for iOS devices](https://itunes.apple.com/us/app/1-1-1-1-faster-internet/id1423538627) that enables easy switching to faster, private, and encrypted DNS queries.
 While switching DNS isn't exactly difficult, I found the user experience to be interesting - very easy to configure, just tap a switch and you're in.